Steven-G-Rose/Python-Practice/Time Calculator/README.md

  But wait...remember earlier when I mentioned the modulus on the end_hour variable?

  I noticed that when I would enter large numbers for the dura variable that my end_hour variable would reach over 24 which doesn't make sense due to the fact that there are only 24 hours in a day!
-This was forunately a quick fix.
+This was fortunately a quick fix.
 I threw a "% 24" at the end of my end_hour variable declaration and that fixed that issue as well.

 With the "meat" of the program done, I started spicing it up a little bit.
 I Googled around and discovered "while loops" which led me to put my calculations in a loop and ask the user if they would like to enter another one.
+I cleaned up the results and discovered the zfill function to ensure that the minutes place always has two  digits.
 I also experimented with "if else" statements to create the logic for asking if the user wants to repeat the program or close it out.

 Overall, I went above and beyond what the lab asked for, but I'm sure glad I spent so much time doing so because it led to a fun and organic learning experience.
 It taught me so much about Python in general and really made me realize that I have a passion for programming that I didn't even know I had!

+Here is some test data from the lab to input yourself if you'd like:

+Sample input:

+12

+17

+59

+Expected output: 13:16

+Sample input:

+23

+58

+642

+Expected output: 10:40

+Sample input:

+0

+1

+2939

+Expected output: 1:0